widget-/widgetpad-firmware/README.md

 for rhythm games such as [StepMania](https://github.com/stepmania/stepmania), Dance Dance Revolution, In The Groove, and Pump It Up.

-Additionally, it should work for any FSR-based pad such as Baidit's [Build This Travel Pad (BTTP)](https://www.youtube.com/watch?v=y6wGYLE0YI4), Teejusb's [teejusb-pad](https://github.com/teejusb/teejusb-pad), or my upcoming budgetpad, conceptually similar to an FSR-modded LTEK.
+Additionally, it should work for any FSR-based pad such as Bandit's [Build This Travel Pad (BTTP)](https://www.youtube.com/watch?v=y6wGYLE0YI4), Teejusb's [teejusb-pad](https://github.com/teejusb/teejusb-pad), or my upcoming budgetpad, conceptually similar to an FSR-modded LTEK.